-Fact – If corporations had acted responsible when they first conclusively knew the dangers of asbestos (in the 20s and 30s), countless lives could have been saved.
-But the instincts of these companies was to choose profitability and deny accountability, knowing it was effectively choosing to kill workers.
+Fact – If corporations had acted responsibly when they first conclusively knew the dangers of asbestos (in the 20s and 30s), countless lives could have been saved.
+But the instincts of these companies were to choose profitability and deny accountability, knowing it was effectively choosing to kill workers.
 This is chilling.

 Our practice is devoted to helping mesothelioma victims and since our founding, we’ve won more than $600 million for workers and their families that were exposed to asbestos by these unscrupulous corporations.
 No matter where or when you were exposed, or if you’re unsure how you may have been exposed to asbestos, we can help.